canaltinigne/HeightWeightFinder/README.md

 ## Cite

-If you use this program in your research project.
-Please cite the paper using following Bibtex
+If you use this program in your research project, please cite the paper using Bibtex below.

 ```
 @inproceedings{altinigne2020height,